-Additionally, Say does not offer a variety of policy types, preventing customers from bundling their auto policy with a home policy, for instance.
+Additionally, Say does not offer a variety of policy types, so customers would be unable to bundle their auto policy with, for instance, a home policy.
 Say also does not offer umbrella insurance policies, which provide coverage beyond the liability limits of traditional auto insurance policies and may be beneficial to high net worth individuals.

-Drivers seeking specialty coverage would benefit from comparing policies and rates at other insurers.
+Drivers seeking specialty coverage would benefit from comparing policies and rates from other insurers.

 Standard coverage available through Say Insurance

 Of note, Say's collision and comprehensive insurance includes new car replacement coverage.
 If a policyholder gets into an accident within a year of purchasing a car, they could be eligible to purchase a new, similar vehicle.